RaizaKurniawan/duplicateDataCase/README.md

 # Duplicate Data Case Using Playwright & Allure

+This document contain:
+* Scenario
+* Tech Stack
-This document contain the instruction of how to run the project
+* Instruction how to run the project
+* Running Test

 Kindly note:
-The folder structure should be like this
+* The folder structure should be like this

 ```bash
 duplicateDataCase/